discordmelissa/Dyno-Custom-Commands/Command List.md

-`?commandhelp` This command will display the custom command help `?serverupdates` lists server updates
+`?commandhelp` This command will display the custom command help<br/>
+`?serverupdates` lists server updates